A surprisingly strong rebound in California's real estate market helped lift a key home price index for the eighth month in a row.

 That's good news for people who plan to sell their homes this spring.
 Prices are now up almost 4 percent from the bottom in May 2009, but still almost 30 percent below the May 2006 peak.

 The biggest monthly gain was in Los Angeles, where prices rose 1.8 percent from December.
-And real estate agents say there's a distinct sense that the worst of the downturn is over.
+And real estate agents say there's a distinct sense the worst of the downturn is over.

 Prices in San Diego, meanwhile, rose by almost 0.9 percent.
 Phoenix had the third-largest gain at 0.8 percent.